Skip to main content

 • Modify the terms of sentencing

-• Remand the case back to court for a new decision
+• Remand the case back to court for a new trial and a new decision

 Appeal After a Plea Agreement

-In a plea agreement, you will have to plead guilty or no contest in exchange for a deal with the prosecutor.
+In a plea agreement, you must enter a guilty plea or a “no contest” plea in exchange for a sentencing deal with the prosecutor.
 Generally, once you plead guilty, you can’t take it back.
-However, you can appeal the conviction if the judge did not accept the sentence or there was an error with the agreement.
-A plea generally requires the defendant to have made the decision knowingly and voluntarily.
-If the defendant was misled by the prosecutor or forced to accept the plea, they may be able to withdraw the plea.
-However, there is generally a short period of time to appeal a plea.
+However, you can appeal if the judge did not accept the sentence or there was an error with the agreement.
+If you were misled by the prosecutor or forced to accept the plea, you may be able to withdraw the plea.
+But again, time is tight to appeal.

 Was this helpful?